boustrophedon/boustrophedon.github.io/posts/halldisplay.md

 Other than that everything just works - you set up the SPI device, pass it to the library and give it the image data.
 It doesn't seem to wait for the display to actually finish updating, so we wait for about 20 seconds before sending a sleep signal to the display, which lowers its power consumption.
 Since it's an e-ink display, the image continues to be displayed even during sleep, of course.

 > Aside: The memory layout for the display data is just the raw bits bitpacked into bytes.
 The red pixels are handled by simply having two separate buffers packed next to each other.
 This is inefficient in terms of space - we could instead do a variable length encoding scheme where say 0 is white, 10 is black and 11 is red.
-However, this would make it significantly slower to do standard drawing operations on because individual pixel access becomes O(n).
+However, this would make it significantly slower to do standard drawing operations because individual pixel access becomes O(n).

 ## Rendering software